adamhamlin/dotfiles/nix/README.md

 ## Packages
 The [flake.nix](./flake.nix) file defines the packages to be installed.
 See what's available at https://search.nixos.org/packages.

-After making package changes, restart your shell OR exit the nix shell and run `nix develop`.
+After making package changes, restart your shell OR exit the nix shell and run `nix develop` from this directory.

 ## Misc
 ```bash